alphagov/static/doc/emergency-banner.md

 Where

-* `campaign_class` is the colour of the banner.
-At the moment this is should be one of black, red or green
+* `campaign_class` is the type of banner.
+At the moment this is should be one of "notable-death", "national-emergency" or "local-emergency"
 * `heading` is the \<H1\> title
 * `short_description` is the text that appears under the title
 * `link` is the more information link